microsoft/Connect-keynote_AI_demos/visionapi/CognitiveServicesVisionAPIDemo.md

     ![](./Images/media/image5.png){width="3.047392825896763in"
     height="1.6458333333333333in"}

-Trained models are hosted at a REST endpoint, which users can call from their website or application.
+**Explanation-** Trained models are hosted at a REST endpoint, which users can call from their website or application.

 I can do a quick test of my model here.